 XRS 11 Limited sold its main asset - 2009 Bombardier Global Express Aircraft to Shearwater Aero Capital Leasing OXRS, LLC a company incorporated in Delaware, USA.
 On the 24th day of June 2022, this same asset was leased by Shearwater Aero Capital - 'Lessor' (the new owner) to the former owner (XRS II Limited)- 'Lessee'.
-The Aircraft was valued on that date by both parties as \$14 million.
-The financed amount paid to XRS II Limited is \$9.1 million out of which \$136,500, being 1.5% of the financed amount is to be payable to the Lessor on the delivery date from the proceeds of the financed amount.
-The Lessee will lease this asset for sixty (60) months commencing June 24, 2022, payable on a quarterly interval in arrears.
+The Aircraft was valued on that date by both parties at \$14 million.
+The finance amount paid to XRS II Limited is \$9.1 million out of which \$136,500, being 1.5% of the financed amount is to be payable to the Lessor on the delivery date from the proceeds of the financed amount.
+The Lessee will lease this asset for sixty (60) months from that date.
 Oando Plc, the parent company of Lessee, provided a guarantee on the facility.
 The lease rate of return is 12.5% per annum calculated based on actual days and 360 days a year.
-The agreement has been assessed in line with the applicable IFRS standards and accounted for as a financing arrangement between the parties in 2022.
+The agreement has been accounted for as a financing arrangement between the parties in 2022 in line with IFRS 16.

-19) Sustainable Transport Project with The Lagos Metropolitan Area Transport Authority
+10) Sustainable Transport Project with The Lagos Metropolitan Area Transport Authority

-Oando PLC through its indirect subsidiary, Oando Clean Energy Limited "OCEL", entered into a Memorandum of Understanding Agreement with The Lagos Metropolitan Area Transport Authority "LAMATA" on 28th April 2022 to install Electric Vehicle "EV" Infrastructure and fund the purchase of EV Buses which LAMATA will deploy and use for its public mass transit program.
+Oando PLC through its indirect subsidiary, Oando Clean Energy Limited "OCEL", entered into a Memorandum of Understanding Agreement with The Lagos Metropolitan Area Transport Authority ("LAMATA") on 28th April 2022 to install Electric Vehicle "EV" infrastructure and fund the purchase of EV buses which LAMATA will deploy and use for its public mass transit program.
+Two buses were delivered in April 2023.

-20) Acquisition of Bitumen exploration licenses by Road Bit Limited
+11) Acquisition of Bitumen exploration licenses by Road Bit Limited